newtdb/db/doc/getting-started.rst

   >>> connection = newt.db.connection('')

 In this example, we've asked newt to connect to the default Postgres database.
-You can also supply a database name, or a :ref:`connection string`.
+You can also supply a :doc:`connection string
+<topics/connection-strings>`.

 The connection has a root object: